AndrewHulme/CV/README.md

 - As the University of Bristol Campus Consultant for Rolls Royce, Accenture and EDF Energy I promoted the companies through presenting in lecture theatres to 150 or more STEM students at once.
 This resulted in hundreds of students attending their events and workshops
 - At Ramboll I was singled out as one of the best speakers by directors for presenting our Graduate Engineering Challenge

 #### Leadership

-- Delegating work to REC
+- Interim lead mechanical engineer for a number of large scale Engineering projects at Ramboll.
+This involved attending design team meetings with the head Engineers/Architects and being the liaison for any Mechanical enquiries
+- Managed work outsourced to Engineers in India for a large commerical office development at Ramboll
-- Lead mechanical engineer for a few projects.
-DTMs
+- Currently a mentor for a Makers student
-- Mentored Alexandra and Iryna
-- Final project disparity
+- Responsible for looking after an intern at Ramboll

 #### Team Player
 - Teamwork large and small teams through Engineering consultancies (Axis Square).
 Makers and degree teamwork
 - Final project disparity
+- Organiser of CPDs at Ramboll (+ system for future)
+- Final project disparity

 #### Initiative
-#### Organiser/Collaborator
-- Organiser of CPDs at Ramboll (+ system for future)